semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 ## Scope of findings

-- Historical scans display **valid** secrets findings.
+- Historical scans display **valid** Secrets findings.
 These secrets have been validated, through authentication or a similar function, to grant access to their service or site.
 - Historical scans do **not** display:
+    - **Invalid Secrets findings**.
+This means that the validator function confirmed that the secret does not grant access to the resource it is meant for.
     - **Secrets findings without validator functions**.
 This means that the rule itself does not provide a function that can validate the secret.
     - **Secrets findings with validation errors**.
 In some cases, the validator function may return an error, such as when the service, site, or system is down.
 - Findings from historical scans are generated through regex-based rules only.